 Moist and fluffy Red Velvet Cake with Cream Cheese Frosting!
+This Southern Classic is always a crowd-pleaser!

 I’m a lover of all things red velvet.
 Red velvet cupcakes, red velvet donuts, and of course, classic red velvet cake!!!
 So when I started brainstorming recipes for the upcoming holiday season, I knew a stunning red velvet layer cake had to be on the menu!
 It’s just so festive.